Astrid Lindgren's plays: Jag vill inte vara präktig

-Martin Hellström from the Linköping University and author of the book Pippi på scen: Astrid Lindgren och teatern believes that Astrid Lindgren's plays from the 1940s should be used much more often in schools.
-He believes that the young adults from the play were very modern for their time.
+Martin Hellström from the Linköping University and author of the book Pippi på scen: Astrid Lindgren och teatern thought that Astrid Lindgren's plays from the 1940s should be used much more often in schools.
+He believed that the young adults from the play were very modern for their time.

 Jul hos Pippi Långstrump

 Jul hos Pippi Långstrump (Christmas at Pippi Longstocking) is a play by Astrid Lindgren.